lgatto/lgatto.github.io/_drafts/2015-09-24-programming-with-pen-and-paper.md

 From my personal experience with my older son (now 9), even getting him interested in Scratch is a bit challenging.
-While the why and how of all these visual elements where clear to me because I could see a wider context, I find it difficult to introduce them in an interesting way.
-While the interface is without any doubt great and easy to navigate for someone that got the bigger picture, I think it is still overwhelming for a newcomer.
+While the why and how of all these visual elements were clear to me because I could see a wider context, I find it difficult to introduce them in an interesting way.
+While the interface is without any doubt great and easy to navigate for someone who gets the bigger picture, I think it is still overwhelming for a newcomer.
 When trying to learn Scratch programming using this [book](https://www.nostarch.com/scratch), he was focusing on the final product, a computer game he could play with (and that he